SySS-Research/Lauschgeraet/README.md

 =======

 If you want to contribute, it's useful to have a good test setup.
-Since it's a pain to work with another physical device, let's just use the same machine we're already working on.
+Since it's a pain to work with another physical device, let alone two more devices, let's just use the same machine we're already working on (variant 1).
 The trick is to use yet another network namespace.

 The script `testsetup.sh` creates a network namespace with the name `ext` as well as four virtual devices: